Leadership in Medicine

 A. The MBA degree requires four more courses beyond the MS in Healthcare Leadership.
 MBA students complete 16 graduate courses including all 12 courses required for the MS in Healthcare Leadership.
 There is no tuition charged for the 12 MS courses however, students pursuing the MBA pay for the additional four courses.

 LIM-MBA students fit the additional four courses into their four-year course plans.
-To complete all requirements, students will take additional “4 course terms” and may take courses online over the summer.
-LIM students who opt for the MBA usually take 1-2 graduate courses the summer after sophomore year.
-These may be taken on-line or on campus.
+To complete all requirements, students will take additional “4 course terms” and will likely take courses online over the summer.

 Sabrina Bruno is the LIM student contact for graduate course registration and other questions related to the graduate program.